Zaniiiii/Fpt-Assignment1/Assignment1/readme.md

 ### Characteristics

-- Memory Allocation: Stored on the stack.
+- *Memory Allocation*: Stored on the stack.
-- Copying: When a value type is assigned to another variable, the value is copied.
+- *Copying*: When a value type is assigned to another variable, the value is copied.
 Both variables hold the same value, but they are independent of each other.
-- Performance: Faster because they are stored on the stack and do not require complex memory management.
+- *Performance*: Faster because they are stored on the stack and do not require complex memory management.